What is head lice infestation?

 How is head lice infestation diagnosed?

 Head lice infestation is diagnosed by finding a live, crawling louse on the scalp or hair of a person.
-A fine-tooth comb and magnifying glass might be needed in order to see them.
-If crawling lice are not seen, finding nits attached firmly within ¼ inch of the base of hair shafts suggests, but does not confirm, the person is infested.
-Nits frequently are seen on hair behind the ears and near the back of the neck.
-Nits that are attached more than ¼ inch from the base of the hair shaft are almost always hatched or dead.
-Misdiagnosis of head lice infestation is common because nits can be confused with other particles found in hair, such as dandruff, hair spray droplets, and dirt particles.
-If no nymphs or adults are seen, and the only nits found are more than ¼ inch from the scalp, then the infestation is probably old and no longer active and does not need to be treated.
+A fine-tooth comb and magnifying glass may help you find lice.
+If you do not see crawling lice, look for nits attached firmly within ¼ inch of the base of hair shafts.
+Nits can also be found on hair behind the ears or near the back of the neck.
+Nits attached more than ¼ inch from the base of the hair shaft are almost always hatched or dead.
+Head lice infestation is commonly misdiagnosed because nits can look like other hair particles (for example, dandruff, hair spray droplets, and dirt particles).

 What is the treatment for head lice infestation?

-Persons diagnosed with an active infestation and usually their bedmates should be treated with a medicine that is effective against lice (called a pediculicide).
-All household members and other close contacts should be checked and everyone found to be infested should be treated on the same day.
+Persons diagnosed with head lice infestation should be treated with a medicine that is effective against lice (called a pediculicide).
+Treatment should be considered for anyone sharing a bed with a person with lice.
+All household members and other close contacts should be examined for infestation.
+If a household member or close contact is found to be infested, they should be treated on the same day.
 Detailed guidelines for head lice treatment can be found at the CDC head lice treatment page.

 Four critical steps should be followed to control an infestation of head lice:

-1. Use an effective head louse treatment.
+- Use an effective head louse treatment.
 Doctors can recommend a medicated shampoo, cream, or lotion to kill head lice.
-These can be over-the-counter or prescription medications and need to be applied according to the instructions contained in the box or printed on the label.
-Retreatment is generally recommended for some prescription and non-prescription (over-the-counter) drugs after 7–9 days in order to kill any surviving hatched lice before they produce new eggs.
+These can be over-the-counter or prescription medications.
+Make sure to follow the instructions contained in the box or printed on the label.
+If your medication kills lice but does not kill eggs, treat again about a week after the first treatment.

-3. Remove lice and nits from the household by vacuuming, storing, washing, or freezing objects suspected of being infested.
-All clothing, bed linens, and other items that a person infested with lice used during the two days before treatment should be washed using the hot water laundry cycle and the high heat drying cycle.
-Items that are not machine-washable should be dry cleaned or sealed in a plastic bag for two weeks (enough time for any eggs to hatch and the lice to die).
+- Remove lice and nits from the household by vacuuming, storing, washing, or freezing objects suspected of being infested.
+All clothing, bed linens, and other items used by a person infested with lice during the two days before treatment should be washed using hot water and high heat drying cycle.
+Items that are not machine-washable should be dry cleaned or sealed in a plastic bag for two weeks.
+This gives enough time for any eggs to hatch and the lice to die.
 Vacuum the floor and furniture, particularly where the infested person sat or laid.

-If, after 8–12 hours of treatment, no dead lice are found and lice seem as active as before, the medicine might not be working.
-Speak with your healthcare provider; a different medicine might be necessary.
-If your healthcare provider recommends a different product, carefully follow the treatment instructions contained in the box or printed on the label.
+If no dead lice are found after 8–12 hours of treatment and lice seem as active as before, then the medicine might not be working.
+Speak with your healthcare provider to see if a different medicine is needed.
+If your healthcare provider recommends a different product, follow the treatment instructions contained in the box or printed on the label.

-Suffocation of head lice with olive oil, mayonnaise, butter, margarine, or any similar food-grade product is not recommended.
-In addition, do not use motor or machine oils, or kerosene, as these materials can be harmful.
+Do not try to suffocate head lice with olive oil, mayonnaise, butter, margarine, or any similar food-grade product.
+Do not use motor or machine oils, or kerosene, as these materials can be harmful.
 Pet shampoo should not be used to treat a lice infestation.
 Fumigant sprays or fogs should not be used because these can be toxic if inhaled or absorbed through the skin.

 How can head lice infestation be prevented?

-Head lice can be prevented by avoiding head-to-head contact during play and other activities and not sharing personal items, such as clothing, combs, brushes, hats, scarves, barrettes, helmets, or towels.
+Head lice can be prevented by avoiding head-to-head contact and not sharing personal items, such as clothing, combs, brushes, hats, scarves, barrettes, helmets, or towels.

 How can I get more information about head lice?